ChristianAntfeld/odin-recipies/README.txt

-Thsi is my first project created with the help ot The Odin Project.
+Thsi is my first project created with the help of The Odin Project.